yassermahmud/fe-test-angular/README.md

 ## Bloom & Wild frontend test

+Hello!
+And welcome to the Bloom & Wild coding exercise.

+We recommend you spend around 3-4 hours over this exercise, but how much time you take is up to you.
+Read through the brief below for details of what to do and what we're looking for.

+When you've finished please email sharon@bloomandwild.com and adam@bloomandwild.com and we'll arrange a time to discuss your work on the exercise.
+If you have any questions, just drop us an email.

+## Test brief

 On our checkout we have a pricing calculator that factors in a few things:
 * The bouquet being selected
 * The amount of deliveries being requested